the-dr-lazy/deox/README.md

 ### What's the difference with `typesafe-actions` ?

-The `typesafe-actions` is a great project that `deox` carries huge inspiration from that.
+The `typesafe-actions` is a great project that Deox carries huge inspiration from that.
 But `typesafe-actions` doesn't have any plan for a complete set of utilities (specially reducers); **It's all about actions and action creators**.

 ## Versioning